 3. Go wine tasting, with a difference.
 There are over 2000 vineyards and wine estates in the Western Cape, so where to start?
-Book a wine tour with Wine Flies, the boutique touring company invites you to explore the province through wine.
+Book a wine tour with our friends of Wine Flies.
+Real people. real stories for you to explore the province through wine for a day, or to explore forgotten routes.
 You can visit up to five wine estates a day – and even more if you choose to go on a weekend away.

 4. Visit the world's largest collection of contemporary African art.
 Marvel at the architecture, get lost in the art or just explore the Silo District at the V&A Waterfront around the Zeitz MOCAA Museum.

 Something different: A one-of-a-kind museum in Khayelitsha that gives you a fascinating insight into gang culture.
 See it in our alternative Cape Town bucket list.

 5. Soak up Cape Cape Malay culture and history through the sensational food by taking a Malay cooking course.

 Something different: Get out of town, for a change, and cook in one of the most interesting Karoo towns with our alternative bucket list experiences.

 6. Be a beach bum.
 We have gorgeous stretches of sea and sand at every turn.
 Or opt for a thrill of a different kind and take a dip in one of our natural rock pools, dotted around the city and surrounds.